dyorg/slim-token-authentication/README.md

 ]));
 ```

-This error function is called when TokenAuthentication catch an throwable class that implements UnauthorizatedExceptionInterface.
+This error function is called when `TokenAuthentication` catch an throwable class that implements `UnauthorizatedExceptionInterface`.

-### secure
+### Secure

 Tokens are essentially passwords.
 You should treat them as such and you should always use HTTPS.
-If the middleware detects insecure usage over HTTP it will return unathorized with a message "Required HTTPS for token authentication".
+If the middleware detects insecure usage over HTTP it will return unathorized with a message `Required HTTPS for token authentication`.
 This rule is relaxed for requests on localhost.
-To allow insecure usage you must enable it manually by setting secure to false.
+To allow insecure usage you must enable it manually by setting `secure` to false.

 ```php
 ...